-The name of this organization shall be Richview CI School Council and referred to as the School Council.
+The name of this organization shall be Danforth Gardens PS School Council and referred to as the School Council or DGPS School Council.
 Please note: the term, "parents/caregivers", includes the parents, caregivers, guardians and families of students, as shown on the school registration.